Kwirtz/novelpy/docs/source/usage.rst

    :width: 300

-| Here's a script to run all the indicators in the package that uses the co-occurence matrix, on all the variables available in the sample.
+| Here's a script to run all indicators in the package that uses the co-occurrence matrices on all the variables available in the sample.

 .. code-block:: python